bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 79°
-- Partly Cloudy
+- Mostly Cloudy
 - 90% humidity
 - 5 mph wind
-- 60% cloud cover
+- 63% cloud cover
-- 79 AQI 🟨
+- 64 AQI 🟨
-- 0.13 inches of rain expected in the next 48 hours
+- 0.17 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>